svenvc/ston/ston-spec.md

 Any other Unicode character could occur in its raw form and will be accepted as part of the string.
 However, an STON writer should always use the 5 named escapes, b, f, n, r and t as well as a Unicode escape for any control characters (most notably the ASCII control characters).
 An STON reader should also accept the 2 optional escapes for double quote and forward slash.

 A Unicode escape consists of a lowercase "u" followed by 4 hexadecimal digits.
-A writer should use uppercase hex digits but  a reader should accept both lower and uppercase hex digits.
+Both uppercase and lowercase hex digits can be used and should be accepted.

 For Unicode characters with code points that do not fit in the 0 to FFFF range, UTF-16 surrogate pairs are used.
 For example, the character "MUSICAL SYMBOL G CLEF" with code point 119070 decimal, 1D11E hex, is encoded with 2 escapes: \\uD834\\uDD1E.